 Meanwhile, AI Predators are astoundingly stupid.
 You can run right by many of them, and while they’ll occasionally fire off a deadly shot, they seem more interested in trying to navigate the level.
 A fourth group of foes – mechanical sentries like turrets or the game’s Surprise Plot Reveal – have precision aim and reaction times, and are a real challenge to try and cross to reach the path that allows you to get behind them.
 There’s some jump scares and unscripted surprises for sure, and I still haven’t nailed down the Aliens spawn system (just assume they’ll come from anywhere), but all of these shocks come from their extreme speed rather than any craftiness or stealth.

-And yes, Aliens and Predators will fight each other.
+And yes, Aliens and Predators will fight each other if they cross paths.
 Unfortunately, they universally prefer killing you first.

 There aren’t a lot of polys to go around here, but all characters do look appropriate, and all can be dismembered depending on where and with what they are hit.
 The Predator speargun shoots off limbs and spears them to walls, while Alien claws knock off human heads and arms without even trying.
 Aliens are a particular highlight, as the Marine’s weapons tend to blow them apart (as in the film) complete with the sharp crack of their shattering carapace and a potentially-deadly shower of acid blood.